 Fully comprehensive cover – comprising both partially comprehensive cover and collision insurance – includes the entire scope of partially comprehensive cover.
 You are also covered by collision insurance for damage you cause to your own motorcycle.

 You can also insure safety clothing such as helmets, protective clothing and boots for yourself and your passengers.
 An additional form of insurance for all parts of the motorcycle made of glass, called Glass Plus, is available to supplement the cover for the windscreen included in partially comprehensive cover.

-Even if the bike and its rider are well insured, it should be ensured that expert maintenance is carried out regularly – at the start of the season.
-However, the best way to avoid damage and claims is undoubtedly a considered and cautious riding style.
+Even if the motorcycle and rider are well insured, it is still important to have regular specialist maintenance.
+But the best way to prevent any damage is to adopt a forward-looking and cautious driving style.